-In an on-going effort to encourage conversation and inspire change, we’re honoured to share the second article from guest author, Synthia Kloot, Senior Vice President of Operations at Colliers International.
-She continues her journey with Diversity, Equity & Inclusion through the exploration of her own privilege.
+In an ongoing effort to encourage conversation and inspire change, we’re honoured to share the second article from guest author Synthia Kloot, Chief Operating Officer at Clark Wilson LLP., previously Senior Vice President of Operations at Colliers International.
+She continues her journey with Diversity, Equity & Inclusion by exploring her own privilege.
 We hope the ideas shared move you to join the conversation and consider the impact privilege has in your world.

 It’s at this time of the year that many of us reflect on our privilege.
 However, the word “privilege” isn’t often what’s used and instead “lucky”, “blessed” or “fortunate” take its place.
 Also, our thankfulness is generally for the things we have like money, possessions and personal or professional comfort, yet under all of those are the existing conditions that allow us, instead of others, to have or achieve them.
 So, let’s make no mistake that what we’re really talking about when we’re being appreciative in this festive season is our privilege and here are some of mine: